 ARC sells its coal to domestic and international customers, some which blend ARC's coal at east coast ports with other qualities of coal for export.
-Coal sales currently come from the Company's McCoy Elkhorn's Mine #15 and Carnegie 1 mines, Knott County Coal's Wayland Surface mine, and Deane Mining's Access Energy and Razorblade Surface mines and Perry's E4-2 mine.
+During the year ended December 31, 2020, coal sales came from the Company's Perry' E4-2 mine.
 The Company may, at times, purchase coal from other regional producers to sell on its contracts.